Year 3 Creative Curriculum Overview

 The children in the story of The Lion, The Witch and The Wardrobe were evacuees during World War Two and we investigate the effect the war had on England and its people.
 We launch the topic by recreating a wartime kitchen and looking at the effects of rationing on the home.
 Children use wartime recipes to bake rock buns and biscuits and make their own ration cards.

-We then look at what happened in the Blitz in London and use drama to imagine what it was like when the air raid warnings sounded and it was time to go into the air raid shelters.
+Finally, we will look at what happened in the Blitz in London and use drama to imagine what it was like when the air raid warnings sounded and it was time to go into the air raid shelters.
 Children will be given the opportunity to design and make an Anderson shelter.
 Following on from this we investigate what it must have been like to be World War Two evacuees, like the children in the book, separated from our parents and placed with families we don’t know.
 We listen to first hand accounts from actual evacuees.

 One of the key focal points in the story is the lamppost.
 In the science and DT part of the topic we look at how we can create our own light source.
 The children will make a simple electrical circuit and find out how a torch works.
 They will use this knowledge to make their own torches.